 This is a step by step guide for anyone considering a do it yourself divorce in Massachusetts.
 As we get started, there are a couple different DIY divorces.

-- You have an attorney do all of the paperwork and you file with the court
+- You have an attorney do all (or some) of the paperwork and you file with the court.
+Fees can start as low as $900.
+If you are interested in this option, click here for more information.

 Some tips before you get started on your do it yourself (DIY) divorce in Massachusetts: